 Developing the teacher-student relationship

 Students may find that regular interviews support the long-term development of their practice and might express the request that Shaila “be my teacher.”
 Shaila does not usually formalize the teacher-student relationship through traditional rituals, but allows the teacher-student relationship to develop as long as it is fruitful through ongoing attendance at retreats, courses, and interviews.
 Showing up and developing the meditation practices are the primary actions that build the teacher-student relationship.
 One-to-one meetings help to sustain, clarify, and deepen meditative development, and will naturally nurture a depth of understanding between teacher and student.

 - Students who have attended at least one 10 day retreat with Shaila organized by Bodhi Retreats, and have the intention to attend another within the next year or two

 - Active IMSB volunteers

-Meetings are arranged through an on-line scheduler.
-Send an email to consult with subject line: “Scheduling a meeting” to request the access code to the appointment calendar.
-If this is your first time meeting with Shaila, please include a brief statement explaining the reason that you are requesting an interview and how you qualify through one of the above three criteria.
+Send an email to consult requesting a meeting.
+If this is your first time meeting with Shaila, please include a brief statement explaining the reason that you are requesting an interview and how you qualify through one of the above criteria.